ArthurHoeke/cyclops/back-end/README.md

 The cyclops back-end server runs on [expressjs.com](https://expressjs.com/) version 4.18.2.

+## Installation

+Run `npm i` to install all packages.

 ## Run server

 Run `npm start` to start the server.
 Navigate to `http://localhost:3000/`.

 ## Run test

 Run `npm test` to test the webservice and database functionality.

 *Note: this function will test the API end-points and database functionality using dummy data, make sure that there is no `database.db` file created yet before starting the test.
-After the test has been completed, `database.db` will be deleted.*
+After the test has been completed, the newly generated `database.db` will be deleted.*

 ## Source structure